bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 I then set the name attribute to location, matching the id of the second fieldset element.

-Since the indoor booking is the most common, I\'ll add the checked attribute to this input element so that it is selected by default.
+Since the indoor booking is the most common, I&apos;ll add the checked attribute to this input element so that it is selected by default.

 On the second input element, I set the type attribute to radio and the